4nur4g/AWS_Tutorial/README.md

 # AWS_Tutorial
-my aws different tutorial codes
+python code which i have used in AWS

-* On this repository i have save various python files which i have practiced in AWS
+* On this repository i have save various python files which i have practiced in AWS different services.
 * You can use all files freely.